 There was no way around the rhino.
-As Chris Philipps stood with his tribe, staring at the rhino’s horn, he realized he would have to meet it—or die.
+As Chris Philipps stood with their tribe, staring at the rhino’s horn, they realized they would have to meet it—or die.

 Like most people facing a huge, complicated life choice, Philipps felt overwhelmed and paralyzed by fear.
-Should he change his name?
+Should they change their name?
 Take hormones?
-What if he didn’t like—or want—all of those changes?
+What if they didn’t like—or want—all of those changes?

-That’s when he turned to an unlikely source: a software development method from the dotcom era.
+That’s when they turned to an unlikely source: a software development method from the dotcom era.

 Known as Agile, it’s a method used by developers at companies like Microsoft and Spotify to design, create, and test new products.
-It’s something Phillips uses daily at his job in Germany, where he works as a tech adviser for startups and venture capital firms.
-Now, he would be using Agile to find ways to express his true gender identity—a tall order from a system that’s normally used to create products like Spotify radio.
+It’s something Phillips uses daily at his job in Germany, where they work as a tech adviser for startups and venture capital firms.
+Now, they would be using Agile to find ways to express their true gender identity—a tall order from a system that’s normally used to create products like Spotify radio.
 Yet Philipps, and others in tech, are bringing Agile into their personal lives to get clarity on how to navigate life’s murkier passages, such as planning a wedding, engaging your kids, or just learning to be happy.

 Consider a goal, like a New Year’s resolution to lose weight.
 Most people will choose an exact—and usually large—number (like 50 pounds in six months) in order to motivate themselves.